"TITTER YE NOT"

 instructors through a cadre course.
 The

-of the summer half and perform on the
+first part of the summer half and perform

-evening before the 'Fourth of June'.
-To an
+on the evening before the 'Fourth of June'.

 and demonstrates activities from